 The minimum required outputs of any approved Baselining Methodology (for a Settlement Day D) are:

-A Boolean (True or False) indicator of whether there was sufficient metered data available to calculate an MSID Baseline Value.
-This is required for every Metering System that is in a Baselined MSID Pair, and is reported to the Lead Party of the BM Unit.
+A Boolean (True or False) indicator of whether there was sufficient metered data available to calculate a Baseline Value.
+This is required for every Baselined Entity, and is reported to the Lead Party of the BM Unit.

-An MSID Baseline Value (MBVKiLj) for each Metering System and Settlement Period.
-This is required for every Metering System that is in a Baselined MSID Pair (excluding those for which insufficient data is available).
-The MSID Baseline Value must be in units of MWh, and represent an estimate of what VMMCHZaNLKji would have been for that Metering System, in the absence of any Acceptance from the NETSO.
+A Baseline Value for each Baselined Entity and Settlement Period.
+This is required for every Baselined Entity (excluding those for which insufficient data is available).
+The Baseline Value must be in units of MWh, and represent an estimate of what the net metered data would have been for the Metering System(s) included in the Baselined Entity, in the absence of any Acceptance from the NETSO.

-These outputs are required for all Baselined MSID Pairs (including Inactive MSID Pairs).
-However, the MSID Baseline Values calculated for Inactive MSID Pairs will not be used in subsequent Settlement calculations (and are available only for reporting and monitoring purposes).
+These outputs are required for all Baselined Entities (including Inactive MSID Pairs and Inactive AMSID Pairs).
+However, the Baseline Values calculated for Inactive MSID Pairs and Inactive AMSID Pairs will not be used in subsequent Settlement calculations (and are available only for reporting and monitoring purposes).

 In addition to these generic outputs (which apply to all approved Baselining Methodologies), specific Baselining Methodologies may produce additional outputs (for reporting and monitoring purposes), as specified in each relevant section below.